brandon-barker/angular-floatThead/README.md

 3. Specify ```float-thead``` on your table element and optionally pass through a floatThead object as a parameter, eg: ```<table float-thead="floatTheadOptions">```

-4. Scope floatTheadOtions in your controller
+4. Add floatTheadOptions to `$scope` on your controller

   ```js
   $scope.floatTheadOptions = {